 Accepted Forms of Payment / ATM

-With a few exceptions, Liberty Hall accepts Cash, Visa or MasterCard for payment at the Cinema, Video Store and Concessions.
-Tickets for Hall Events through Ticketmaster are CASH ONLY – this allows us to keep our service fee to a single dollar per ticket instead of $5-10 or more through other channels.
-At concerts and other large events the bar and concessions area is also CASH ONLY.
+With a few exceptions, Liberty Hall accepts Cash, Visa or MasterCard for payment at the Cinema, Video Store, Concessions and events ticketed through the Universe platform.
+In-person event ticket purchases through Ticketmaster or Universe made at the box office carry a $2 service fee per ticket and tickets for events through Ticketmaster are CASH ONLY – this allows us to keep our service fee as low as possible instead of $5-10 or more through other channels.
+At concerts and other large events the bar and concessions area may also be CASH ONLY.
 This is purely for speed of service when the building is full of people.
 There is an ATM in the main lobby and one outside between the Hall and La Prima Tazza available for your use.

 Any other rules, matters, regulations, or exceptions not discussed here will be decided upon by Liberty Hall staff only and at their discretion.
 Liberty Hall Event Staff reserves the right to enter any and all areas of the building at any time to enforce the rules and to limit the number of people in the area.
 These rules and regulations are subject to update or change without notice.

 NO AUDIO/VIDEO RECORDING (INCLUDING RECORDING AUDIO OR VIDEO FROM A CELL PHONE/MOBILE DEVICE)

 NO SMOKING BY STATE LAW (INSIDE FACILITY OR WITHIN 10 FEET OF A PUBLIC ENTRANCE)